janpaepke/reversible-effect/README.md

 ### Basic Usage

-Every function in this package returns a callback, which serves as the cleanup.
+Every function in this package returns a callback, which serves as its cleanup.

 This allows you to do this: